 Entry Deadline: MIDNIGHT on Sunday June 13, 2021

 - See your Fair Premium Book for

 - Fair Rules

 - Information about tagging/identifying your exhibit prior to judging

 - Do you have a specific question about your exhibit or how to prepare it?
 Visit our Junior Fair Resources page or Contact the Superintendent(s) of the Department(s) you entered exhibits in.

-- Barn Animal check-in is TUESDAY August 4.
+- Barn Animal check-in is TUESDAY August 3.
 Make sure you know what paperwork you need to bring with your animals.
 Animal exhibitors will also need to participate in Pen/Stall set-up and Safety Meetings prior to Fair.

-- EVERYONE entering the fair from August 5-August 9 must have a pass/ticket.
+- EVERYONE entering the fair from August 4-August 8 must have a pass/ticket.